augmentedfabricationlab/workshop_robarch_2026/README.rst

     :width: 400px
     :alt: Script Editor Options

 *  Download the latest Cockroach plug-in from Food4Rhino: `Cockroach for Rhino <https://www.food4rhino.com/en/app/cockroach>`_.
+We will use this plugin in Grasshopper to work with pointclouds.

 Ready for the Workshop
 ------------